a woman sits in her living room working on a laptop. Air wafts towards a dehumidifier.

 Technically, all dehumidifiers help control mold growth, but there are also dehumidifying ventilation systems that remove condensation throughout the whole home.
 However, these are typically larger and more powerful than other dehumidifiers.
 Because of this, they will be on the more expensive side.2

-Depending on where you live, a dehumidifier may be needed year-round, or just during a certain season.
+Depending on where you live, a dehumidifier may be needed year-round or only during certain seasons.
 Removing some of the moisture from the air may improve your asthma symptoms, prevent mold growth, and discourage the increase of dust mites.

 Curious about other ways to manage the air within your home?
 Read about air purifiers and humidifiers.